 Gold Restaurant (Green Point)

-Clarke’s Bar and Dining Room (City Bowl)
+Clarke’s Bar & Dining Room (City Bowl)

 Del Mar (Camps Bay)